Dynamic Configurations

 To achieve the options in the screenshot above, the last line of stdout from the integration’s init sync would have printed:

-For more detailed instructions on how to implement dynamic configurations review this tutorial.
+For more detailed instructions on how to implement dynamic configurations review .